 What if the virus was bad in the beginning simply because it was new?
 Don't viruses weaken over time as they multiply in order to sustain themselves by finding new hosts?

-Are there any factors in Wuhan that could have made the virus worse there, like dense population and a large number of smokers?
+Are there any factors in Wuhan that could have made the virus worse there, like dense population, a great deal of pollution, and a large number of smokers?